pinecone-io/pinecone-ts-client/guides/upgrading/v9-migration.md

 Legacy pod creation, metadata schemas, and source-collection/source-backup creation options are rejected with migration guidance.

-Native options describe document fields through `schema`, with an optional `deployment` selecting infrastructure.
-Choose named fields for document-plane applications.
-Keep the supported legacy shape for classic vector applications;
+Native options describe searchable fields through `schema`, with an optional `deployment` selecting infrastructure.
+Use reserved `_values` or `_sparse_values` fields for vector operations, or custom named fields for document operations.
-changing to an arbitrary named vector field is not a transparent migration of an existing `index.upsert`/`index.query` workflow.
+Both use the same index creation API.
+Changing to an arbitrary named vector field changes the data operations the index accepts; preserve reserved fields when migrating an `index.upsert`/`index.query` workflow.

 **Legacy request: still supported**